-Marcello Minenna (1971) is a civil servant and economist expert in Stochastic Finance, currently Technical Assessor of the Calabria Region with responsibility for the Environment, Subsidiaries, Financial Planning and Strategic Projects, Adjunct Professor of Theories and Policies of Economic Development at the La Sapienza University in Rome and of Applied Econometrics and Empirical Finance at the San Raffaele University in Rome and Columnist for Il Sole 24 Ore.
+Marcello Minenna (1971) is a civil servant and economist expert in Stochastic Finance, currently Technical Assessor of the Calabria Region with responsibility for the Environment, Subsidiaries, Financial Planning and Strategic Projects, Adjunct Professor of Theories and Policies of Economic Development at the La Sapienza University in Rome and of Applied Econometrics and Empirical Finance at the San Raffaele University in Rome and Columnist for Il Sole 24 Ore and the Financial Times.

 He was Director of the Customs and Monopolies Agency.
 Previously: Technical Assessor for Budget, Municipal Assets, Social Policies, and Spending Review of Roma Capitale; chair of the CEMA MiFID2 Task Force at ESMA; head of the Quantitative Analysis and Financial Innovation Unit at Consob.